Odin94/Hammerball/README.md

 ## Dependencies
+These instructions are made for building on Windows 10.
+They likely work on other Windows versions as well.

 Unpack the 64bit version (has to match your mingw installation) of the following dependencies into `C:\mingw_dev_lib`

 * SDL 2 (http://libsdl.org/download-2.0.php SDL2-devel-2.0.12-mingw.tar.gz)